 Hormones high in girls to predict baby gender:

 HCG–yes, that’s the same hormone that made your pregnancy test positive-has been shown to often be higher in mothers who are pregnant with little girls.
 This is why studies have also proven that women pregnant with girls experience higher rates of the pregnancy symptoms nausea and morning sickness.
 HCG is a known culprit of both.

 Hormones high in boys to predict baby gender:

-Testosterone: Beginning around week 7 and peaking around week 9 to 11, a surge of testosterone is actually what prompts the development of male sex organs; the lack thereof causes the development of female organs by the way, not a surge of estrogen or “female hormones.”
-While no studies could be found to confirm a correlation between higher testosterone indicative pregnancy symptoms, those would include increased hair growth, darkening of body hair, and/or excessive acne or oily skin.
+Testosterone: Beginning around week 7 and peaking around week 9 to 11, a surge of testosterone is actually what prompts the development of male sex organs.
+The lack thereof causes the development of female organs by the way, not a surge of estrogen or “female hormones.”
+While no studies were found to confirm a correlation between higher testosterone and indicative pregnancy symptoms, those would include increased hair growth, darkening of body hair, and/or excessive acne or oily skin.